wh-alice/mig_visualstudio/vs/test/how-to--debug-while-running-a-test-in-an-asp.net-solution.md

 ---
-title: "How to: Debug while Running a Test in an ASP.NET Solution | Microsoft Docs" ms.custom: "" ms.date: "10/20/2016"
+title: "How to: Debug while Running a Test in an ASP.NET Solution" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-tfs-dev14"